andrewcahill/MyReverie/README.md

+MyReverie

-MyReverie is a new simple side project I am working on.
+A new simple side project I am working on.
 The idea is to build a goal tracking solution set target dates against those goals as well as set milestone markers to track progress.
 They could be long or short term goals – entirely up to the user.

 I have a rough idea of some of the features to add straight away which I will list under the Projects Tab of GitHub.